hyl3rid/blog/data/blog/tartetatin.md

 ### Instructions

 **For The shortcrust pastry:**
-⦁ In a large bowl mix all-purpose flour with salt and butter.
+⦁ In a large bowl mix all-purpose flour with salt, confectioners sugar and butter.
 With your hands combine the butter and flour until you get a crumbly mixture.
 ⦁ If you selected flaxseed, mix it with the water, let it rest for 10-15 minutes and add it to the flour.
 Else if you selected to use an egg, just lightly beat it and add the egg to the flour.
 ⦁ Start working on the mixture using your hands gently until it shapes into a dough.
 ⦁ Wrap the dought in plastic wrap and refrigerate the dought for 20 minutes.
 ⦁ Now place it on a floured working surface and roll it using a rolling pin until you get a 1/8 inch thick round sheet.
 ⦁ Place an 8 inches iron cast skillet over the pastry and use it as a mold to trim the excess pastry.
 Place it on a serving plate and refrigerate.

-**For The Filling:**
+**For The filling:**
 ⦁ Wash the apples, peel them, and cut them into cubes by removing the core and seeds.
 Place the apple cubes in a bowl and pour lemon juice on top.
 Toss so that the lemon juice covers each piece.
 This will stop the apples from browning.
 ⦁ In an iron cast skillet, add butter and place it on medium heat.
 ⦁ Add sugar and frequently mix until the butter melts and sugar dissolves.